gortonator/bsds-6650/assignments-2021/Assignment-3.md

  In addition, create a new microservice called *Store*.
 Store should also receive every purchase record and create a data structure that records the quantity of each item purchased at each store.
  The Store microservice should be designed to answer two queries:

- 1. What are the top 10 most purchased items at Store N
+ 1. What are the top 10 most purchased items at Store N?
- 2. Which are the top 10 stores for sales for item N
+ 2. Which are the top 10 stores for sales for item N?

  A new version of the Swagger API is [here](https://app.swaggerhub.com/apis/gortonator/GianTigle/1.11).
 Use this as the service specification.